nevawilliams/epa/README.md

 ## Overview
 XGBoost multiclass Expected Points model trained on competitive NFL situations (WP 5-95%, 2014-2023).
-Primary innovation: a rolling defensive success rate feature (`def_sr`) that adjusts expected points for opponent quality in real time using only raw play outcomes — no external EPA model involved.
+Primary innovation: a defensive success rate feature (`def_sr`) that adjusts expected points for opponent quality in real time using only raw play outcomes — no external EPA model involved.
 The feature updates weekly with strict lag to prevent data leakage.